 - Preheat oven to 350°F / 180°C (or 160°C fan assisted).

-- Place the room-temperature egg whites in the bowl of a stand mixer with a whisk attachment fitted and whip on medium speed.12 Large Egg Whites
+- Place the room-temperature egg whites and cream of tartar in the bowl of a stand mixer with a whisk attachment fitted and whip on low speed until they are white and frothy.12 large (400 g) Egg Whites, 1 teaspoon Cream of Tartar

 - Add ¾ cup (180g) of the prepared strawberry puree from earlier into the meringue along with the vanilla extract.
 Save the rest of the puree to spoon over the finished dessert later.
 Turn the mixer on low speed and gently whisk it in.
 If you want to add a pop of pink food color to your cake, add it in now.
 Once the strawberry puree is totally mixed in, turn the mixer back on high speed for 1 minute.1 teaspoon Vanilla Extract, 2 drops Pink Gel Food Color